(506) 2280-0700

 Fitness

-Gimnasio Sindy: 253-2835 – Located above the Sindy supermarket in Cedros.
-Equipped with free weights, machines, and a small aerobic studio.
+• Gimnasio Sindy: Located above Sindy supermarket in Cedros.
+Offers free weights, machines, and a small aerobic studio.

-Spa San Pedro: 280-0036.
-It’s located in the Arte Plaze 300 m. north of the Fuente de la Hispanidad in San Pedro.
-A great place for a workout!
+• Spa San Pedro: Located in the Arte Plaza, 300 meters north of Fuente de la Hispanidad in San Pedro.
+Great for a workout.

 Continue